ziwon/fluent-bit-docker-metadata/README.md

 # fluent-bit-docker-metadata

 Got stolen from [here](https://github.com/fluent/fluent-bit/issues/1499).
-And a few little things were added to parse JSON arrays and objects from Docker Swarm metadata with fluent-bit.
+And a few little things were added to parse JSON arrays and objects from Docker Swarm metadata for fluent-bit.

 ## Dockerfile
 This is an example.